Dynatrace/OneAgent-SDK-for-Java/README.md

 - `LICENSE`: license under which the whole SDK and sample applications are published

 ## Features
-Dynatrace OneAgent SDK for Java adds support for following features (corresponding to features specified in [Dynatrace OneAgent SDK](https://github.com/Dynatrace/OneAgent-SDK)):
+Dynatrace OneAgent SDK for Java currently implements support for the following features (corresponding to features specified in [Dynatrace OneAgent SDK](https://github.com/Dynatrace/OneAgent-SDK)):
--  outgoing and incoming remote call
+-  outgoing and incoming remote calls

 ## Integrating into your application